tosdr/tosback-versions/adobe/Privacy Policy.md

 **Adobe acting on your behalf**

 In certain instances, Adobe is acting only on your behalf for personal information collected and processed by our services (for example, for the address book contacts shared by users when entering recipient information).
 In such cases, Adobe is acting only on your instructions in order to facilitate the service requested by you, and you will be responsible for the information shared.
-When this occurs we will inform you through in-app notifications or other in-time communications.
+In these instances, we will inform you through in-app notifications or other in-time communications.

 ### How does Adobe use the information it collects about me, and what are the legal bases for these uses?